 by Tarla Dalal

-- Combine the tomatoes, onions, garlic, ginger and 1 cup of water in a broad non-stick pan, mix well and cook on a medium flame for 6 to 8 minutes, while stirring occasionally.
+- Combine the tomatoes, onions, garlic, ginger and 1 cup of water in a broad non-stick pan, mix well and cook on a medium flame for 6 to 8 minutes or till the tomatoes soften, while stirring occasionally.

 - Add the prepared tomato-onion mixture, mix well and cook on a medium flame for 2 to 3 minutes, while stirring occasionally.

-- Add the paneer, sugar and salt, mix well and cook on a medium flame for 2 minutes, while stirring occasionally.
+- Add the paneer, sugar and salt, mix gently and cook on a medium flame for 2 minutes, while stirring occasionally.

 - Serve hot with parathas.